Leasing vs. Buying a Car: Pros and Cons

 First, do you like the car?
 Do you enjoy driving it and does it suit your needs?
-That may seem like a funny question but consider your lifestyle.
-If you leased a small, compact car so you can easily maneuver through traffic, for example, and are moving to a rural area where you may need a vehicle that has sturdier road handling capabilities, you may find the compact car unsuitable for your new location.
+That may seem like a funny question, but consider your lifestyle.
+If you leased a small, compact car so you can easily maneuver through traffic, and are moving to a rural area where you may need a vehicle that has sturdier road handling capabilities, you may find the compact car unsuitable for your new location.
 On the other hand, you may not want to drive a large SUV if you are moving to a congested urban area.

-There are various strategies to save money when buying your leased car, including financing through your bank or working directly with the lender (the creditor that owns the car).
-If you decide to buy the leased car, explore all options.
+There are various strategies to help save money when buying your leased car, including financing through your bank or working directly with the lender (the creditor that owns the car).
+If you decide to buy the leased car, explore all your options.

-As with most personal financial decisions, the pros and cons of leasing a car come down to a host of individual factors.
+As with most personal financial decisions, the pros and cons of leasing a car come down to a host of factors.
 Analyze your needs and budget and then shop to make sure you make the right decision for you.